john-park562/Car-Sales-Analysis/README.md

 ### Cars Sold Metrics:
 * An estimated number of #13K cars were sold in 2021, resulting in a 25% increase in cars sold compared to 2020.
 This increase is a strong indicator of increased demand.
 Investigate whether the supply chain was effectively managing this growth without significant stockouts, delays, or customer dissatisfaction and make adjustments accordingly.
 ## Recommendations & Next Steps
+* Investigate why total sales growth has seen such drastic growth and expand this analysis to include more years to determine whether this trend is pandemic-related or consistent across time.
+Consider expanding inventory or increasing marketing efforts to sustain this growth.
+*  Although the relatively small average price decrease this year may indicate a relatively stable pricing environment, monitor competitor pricing to ensure that this decrease isn't the start of a larger trend.
+*  Investigate whether the supply chain was able to meet the significant increase in car sales demand without any issues.
+Do any changes need to be made to our supply chain process if we are to manage a further increase in demand?